 CONCERTS BY COACH

-We run coaches from Cheltenham and Lichfield for select concerts throughout the Season, click here to find out more.
+We run coaches from Cheltenham for select concerts throughout the Season, click here to find out more.

 For ticket enquiries about CBSO performances at Symphony Hall, please contact the B:Music Box Office via email or call 0121 780 3333.

 Please note, the B:Music Box Office are currently operating a reduced counter service for in-person bookings.
 For opening hours and latest information, visit the B:Music website.

 For information about ticket pricing and ways to save, click here.

 Since Symphony Hall opened in 1991, it has been acclaimed as one of the finest concert halls in the world by critics, performers and public alike.
 The classical music programme is complemented by rock, pop, folk, country and jazz music, and even stand-up comedy.